Cube-OS/cubeOS/docs/tutorials/first-mission-app.rst

 We intend for this to be an ad-hoc action, so we'll be adding code to the on-command section of our program.

-The all KubOS core services provide a ``ping`` query which can be used to verify that the service is currently running on the expected port.
+The all CubeOS core services provide a ``ping`` query which can be used to verify that the service is currently running on the expected port.
 The request has the following format::